faranalytics/socketnaut/README.md

 ## Tuning Strategies

-Scaling can be tuned by specifying either minimum and maximum range, or a specific number, of allocated worker threads to be spawned.
+Scaling can be tuned by specifying a minimum and maximum, or a specific number, of allocated worker threads to be spawned.

 ### `ServiceProxy` constructor parameters relevant to tuning:
 #### socketnaut.createServiceProxy(options)